p2panda/aquadoggo/aquadoggo_cli/README.md

 * `HTTP_PORT` HTTP server port for GraphQL API (default `2020`).
 * `WORKER_POOL_SIZE` Materializer worker pool size (default `16`).

+## Configuring supported schema

+If a `config.toml` file is present then `aquadoggo` will read `supported_schema_ids` at start-up and be configured to only replicate and offer a query API for schema identified by the listed ids.

+See `example_config.toml` for further instructions.

 **Example:**

 ```bash